-In mammalian cells DNA is packaged into chromatin.
+In mammalian cells DNA is packaged with proteins into a macromolecular structure called chromatin.
 In our lab we study DNA and chromatin structure to understand gene regulation and genome stability.

 Charles joins the team